Lectures on the Spin and Loop $O(n)$ Models: The Spin model

 The sharpness of this bound is discussed in the next paragraphs.

-\medbreak {\bf The Berezinskii-Kosterlitz-Thouless transition for the $2d$ XY Model.} It was predicted by Berezinskii \cite{Ber72} and by Kosterlitz and Thouless \cite{KosTho72, KosTho73} that the XY model ($n=2$) in two spatial dimensions should indeed exhibit polynomial decay of correlations at low temperatures.
-Thus the model undergoes a phase transition (of a different nature than that of the Ising model) from a phase with exponential decay of correlations to a phase with polynomial decay of correlations.
-This transition is called the Berezinskii-Kosterlitz-Thouless transition.
+\medbreak {\bf The Berezinskii--Kosterlitz--Thouless transition for the $2d$ XY Model.} It was predicted by Berezinskii \cite{Ber72} and by Kosterlitz and Thouless \cite{KosTho72, KosTho73} that the XY model ($n=2$) in two spatial dimensions should indeed exhibit power-law decay of correlations at low temperatures.
+Thus the model undergoes a phase transition (of a different nature than that of the Ising model) from a phase with exponential decay of correlations to a phase with power-law decay of correlations.
+This transition is called the Berezinskii--Kosterlitz--Thouless transition.
 The existence of the transition has been proved mathematically in the celebrated work of Fr\"ohlich and Spencer \cite{FroSpe81}, who show that there exists a $\beta_1$ for which

 where $\E^{\Z^2}$ denotes expectation in the unique \cite{bricmont1977uniqueness} translation-invariant infinite-volume Gibbs measure of the two-dimensional XY model at inverse temperature $\beta$.